Head of School

 “When Caroline and I first set foot on the Jackson Academy campus, we could immediately sense that this was an energetic, progressive, caring, student-centered school.”

 Jack Milne became Jackson Academy’s Head of School January 1, 2018.
 He came to JA in 2017 as Vice-President and Dean of School.
-Previously, he served in school leadership and teaching for 17 years at another one of our country’s leading independent schools, the Bolles School in Lakeland, Florida.
+Previously, he served in school leadership and teaching for 17 years at another one of our country’s leading independent schools, the Bolles School in Jacksonville, Florida.

 “I sincerely believe that the best years of Jackson Academy are ahead,” he said, “and I look forward with great anticipation to playing a part in helping advance the mission of the school in working with students to develop lives of purpose and significance.”